realun00/diman-job-finder-ui/README.md

 ## What's included

+1. Angular Material
-1. TailwindCSS
+2. TailwindCSS
-2. ESLint with support for TS
+3. ESLint with support for TS
-3. Prettier (will override the current settings)
+4. Prettier (will override the current settings)
-4. Husky
+5. Husky
-5. Lint Staged
+6. Lint Staged
-6. Commit Lint
+7. Commit Lint
-7. Conventional Commits (will not let you to commit without the rules applied, more on: https://www.conventionalcommits.org/en/v1.0.0/)
+8. Conventional Commits (will not let you to commit without the rules applied, more on: https://www.conventionalcommits.org/en/v1.0.0/)

 Format on save is turned on so enjoy it :)